xarem/Vaprobash/readme.md

 > <strong>Windows Users:</strong>
 >
 > By default, NFS won't work on Windows.
-I suggest deleting the NFS block so Vagrant defaults back to its default file sync behavior.
+We suggest deleting the NFS block so Vagrant defaults back to its default file sync behavior.
 >
 > However, you can also try the "vagrant-winnfsd" plugin.
 Just run `vagrant plugin install vagrant-winnfsd` to try it out!
 >